-After you book me as your photographer, I will create a secret Pinterest board for us to collaborate on together.
+After you book me as your photographer, I will create a secret Pinterest board for us to collaborate together.
+I call it Pinterest planning session.
 After you have pinned a few things that you LOVE we will choose a location that best suits the style and look you are trying to achieve.

 Ok, so here are some steps to take to make sure that you’re 100% prepared for your engagement session!

 Most couples have two outfits, one casual and one that is dressier.

 The BEST advice I can give about outfit selection would be to try to COORDINATE instead of matching.

 Try to stay away from patterns, since you may get tired of them quite quickly looking through your images.
 I always suggest something TIMELESS rather than trendy.
 You are going to be showing these photos to your children and their children.